pavankothawade/Aladdin-2D-Game/Feedback.md

 Week4:
 Feeback was taken on the User Stories developed.
 New User stories discussed and feedback regarding each user was taken.

+Week4:
+Team discussed about design pattern to be incorporated for the further development.
+Team discussed about the design pattern that can be included and a feeback from each team member helped us to understand more to which of the Design Patterns that can be selected and incorporated.